dagnir/solutions-to-sicp/chapter3/section5.md

   (iter s))
 ```

 Very similar to to 3.71.
-Note that the string consists of pairs of the number
+Note that the stream consists of pairs of the number
 and the three different pairs.

 ###Ex 3.73